 After you’re injured in an accident, such as in a slip and fall on a poorly-maintained business, or in a crash with a negligent driver, you may be sure that someone else owes you money for your expenses, but you may not be sure how to initiate the recovery process.
 Several important steps which set the stage for a successful outcome occur early in the life of your personal injury claim.
 Read on for a run-down of what to expect at the start of a claim for compensation after you’re injured.

-If you’ve been injured in a Hudson Valley car accident, slip and fall, or other accident caused by another’s negligence, contact the experienced and knowledgeable Kingston personal injury law firm Basch & Keegan for a consultation on your claims, at (845) 403-7813.
+If you’ve been injured in a Kingston car accident, slip and fall, or other accident caused by another’s negligence, contact the experienced and knowledgeable Kingston personal injury law firm Basch & Keegan for a consultation on your claims, at (845) 403-7813.